A Marketing Campaign Divided Against Itself Cannot Stand…

 She has different consultants doing her SEO, PPC, and social media.
 Each has their own strategy, plan, and pricing.
 Each is on their own page, which is not the page Sara needs them to be on.
 She’s considering hiring another consultant to manage these three, so she actually has an idea of what’s being done.

 Her hope is that this “manager” can bring these three together so they might share ideas and work more closely together, but she’s not optimistic.
-Every time she speaks to any one of them, it always seems that she’ll need to spend more to get results.
+Every time she speaks to one of them, they just want to stay in their silo and increase their rates.

 This is an example of a marketing campaign divided against itself.
 Different vendors with different agendas, unprepared and often unwilling to communicate with each other.
 They want to stay within their specialization and not have to worry about what another, outside company is doing.